yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_lb_network_load_balancer.html.markdown

 ## Attributes Reference

-The following attribute is exported:
+The following attributes are exported:

 * `description` - Description of the network load balancer.
 * `labels` - Labels to assign to this network load balancer.